longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image.md

 - It's recommended to provide the expected checksum during backing image creation.
   Otherwise, Longhorn will consider the checksum of the first file as the correct one.
 Once there is something wrong with the first file preparation, which then leads to an incorrect checksum as the expected value, this backing image is probably unavailable.

+#### Scheduling
+- Longhorn first prepares and stores the backing image file on a random node and disk, and then duplicates the file to the disks that are storing the replicas.
+- For improved space efficiency, you can add `nodeSelector` and `diskSelector` to force storing of backing image files on a specific set of nodes and disks.
+- The replicas cannot be scheduled on nodes or disks where the backing image cannot be scheduled.

+#### Number of copies
+- You can add `minNumberOfCopies` to ensure that multiple backing image files exist in the cluster.
+- You can adjust the `minNumberOfCopies` in the global setting to apply the default value to the BackingImage.

 ### The way of creating a backing image

 #### Create a backing image via Longhorn UI